 - Response to a report of adult abuse and/or neglect

-Our team work closely with the individual, their families, and the individual’s primary care team (family doctor or nurse practitioner) to ensure the individual’s care continues during and after he/she transitions from older adult services.
+- Our team works closely with the person, their family, and the individual’s primary care team (family doctor or nurse practitioner) to ensure the individual’s care continues during and after he/she transitions out of our mental health services.

-Individuals over the age of 65 who are experiencing psychiatric symptoms such as memory decline, confusion, depression, anxiety, psychosis (e.g. hallucinations, delusions, paranoia) or other symptoms that affect the person’s ability to manage their daily living activities.
+People over the age of 65 who are experiencing psychiatric symptoms such as memory decline, confusion, depression, anxiety, psychosis (e.g. hallucinations, delusions, paranoia) or other mental health symptoms that affect the person’s ability to manage their daily living activities.

-You can phone your local Mental Health and Substance Use Centre team and speak an intake staff who will direct your request to the right person.
+Call your local mental health and substance use team and speak to an intake staff member who will direct your request to the right person.
 Our services are voluntary.
-We accept self-referrals, from family doctors, family members, neighbours or anyone supporting the individual in the community.
+We accept self-referrals and referrals from family doctors, family members, neighbours or anyone else supporting the person in the community.

 If you have concerns about a person or loved one and you have referred them to our services, we will do our best to inform, encourage and engage the individual in our services; however, we are not able to force the person or your loved one to accept our services if he/she is not ready or willing to do so.

-If you feel the person or your loved one is at risk of abuse or neglect or being abused or neglected because of a mental health concern please notify your local Mental Health and Substance Use team immediately and they will look into the person’s situation.
+If you feel the person or your loved one is at risk of abuse or neglect or being abused or neglected because of a mental health concern, notify your mental health and substance use centre immediately and they will look into the person’s situation.